swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-16-continuous-deployment-of-the-model-with-the-cicd-pipeline.md

 - [x] Changes to model can be thoroughly reviewed and discussed before integrating them into the codebase
 - [x] Model can be saved and loaded with all required artifacts for future usage
-- [x] Model can be easily used outside of the experiment context.
+- [x] Model can be easily used outside of the experiment context
+- [x] Model publication to the artifact registry is automated
 - [x] Model can be accessed from a Kubernetes cluster
 - [x] Model is continuously deployed with the CI/CD
 - [ ] Model can be trained on a custom infrastructure with custom hardware for